Pakistan: 6 soldiers killed in fight with Islamist militants – DW – 10/05/2024

 Islamabad claims that TTP now uses nearby Afghanistan as a base and says the ruling Taliban administration has been providing shelter to the group near the border, something the Afghan Taliban has denied.

-In September, Pakistan's permanent representative to the United Nations, Munir Akram warned the Security Council this week that the TTP could soon become the "spearhead of global terrorist goals," allying itself with groups such as al-Qaida.
+In September, Pakistan's permanent representative to the United Nations, Munir Akram, warned the Security Council that the TTP could soon become the "spearhead of global terrorist goals," allying itself with groups such as al-Qaida.

 tj/rm (Reuters, dpa)